The Ricci flow on surfaces with boundary: Evolution equations

 Let us calculate $\left(\Gamma_{11}^2\right)'$ (as is customary $\nabla_j$ denotes covariant differentiation with respect to $\partial_j$, and recall that $g_{12}=0$ and $g_{ii}=1$)

 Therefore

 and the result follows. \end{proof}

-As a consequence from the Maximum Principle, since $k_g'=\psi'\leq 0$ in the case we are considering, we obtain the following result. \begin{proposition} Let $\left(M,g\left(t\right)\right)$, $M$ compact, be a solution to (\ref{flow}).
+As a consequence from Hopf Maximum Principle, since $k_g'=\psi'\leq 0$ in the case we are considering, we obtain the following result. \begin{proposition} Let $\left(M,g\left(t\right)\right)$, $M$ compact, be a solution to (\ref{flow}).
 Assume that $\psi$, the boundary data, satisfies $\psi'\leq 0$.
 Then, if $R_{g}\geq 0$ at time $t=0$, it remains so as long as the solution exists.
-Furthermore, if the initial data has positive scalar curvature and the boundary data $\psi$ is nonnegative, then $R_g$ remains strictly positive, and $R_g$ blows up in finite time. \end{proposition}
+Furthermore, if the initial data has positive scalar curvature and the boundary data $\psi$ is nonnegative, then $R_g$ remains strictly positive and blows up in finite time. \end{proposition} \begin{proof} We leave the proof that $R$ remains strictly positive to the reader, and show that the solution of (\ref{flow}) must blow-up in finite time.
+By Hopf Maximum Principle, since by the hypotheses at the boundary we have